asynx-dev/www/src/_posts/2021-03-16-wsl-offline.md

 # Getting files

-If your Windows machine is connected to the Internet and you can easily install WSL packages via Microsoft Store like clicking *Download from the Microsoft Store* [here](https://ubuntu.com/wsl).
+If your Windows machine is connected to the Internet and you can easily install WSL packages via Microsoft Store by clicking *Download from the Microsoft Store* [here](https://ubuntu.com/wsl).
 To install it on an offline machine, first we get corresponding `.appx` package from Microsoft.
 All available Packages are listed [here](https://docs.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions).